Digestion, Diets | August 3, 2016 | Author: Naturopath

 Finally, there seems to be a link between disruptions in the brain-gut axis that allows sensations to be transmitted from the brain to the gut that are fundamental in maintaining healthy bowel functions.
 Regardless of the cause, sufferers usually find themselves having to deal with the direct effects of these diseases.

 Many have been rather frustrated to find that sometimes even certain foods such as fruits, vegetable and some dairy products that are otherwise considered healthy by conventional standards seem to actually worsen symptoms of IBS and other gut-related disorders.

 This common phenomenon among IBS patients spurred the research carried out by a team of Monash University researchers which provided evidence for a diet low in FODMAPs to treat IBS symptoms.

 The main problem with these sugars is that they are not properly absorbed into the gastrointestinal tract and are easily fermented by the bacteria in the gut.
 The sugars also allow for fluids to move into the large bowel through means of a process called osmosis.
-This results in a concoction of undigested sugars in the gut that ultimately cause symptoms such as diarrhea or constipation (or a combination of both), gas, bloating, flatulence and pain.
+This results in a mix of undigested sugars in the gut that cause symptoms such as diarrhea, constipation (or both), gas, bloating, flatulence and pain.